-Each hypothesis is re-stated here, the variable(s) inherent in it are identified, and the appropriate statistical analysis technique for testing it is given.
+For each hypothesis re-stated here, the variable(s) inherent are identified, and the appropriate statistical analysis technique for testing it is given.
 All the hypotheses were stated in the null form, and were tested at .05 level of significance.